relic-se/Fruit_Jam_Pong/README-0-Getting-Started.md

 One thing you don't often see with microcontrollers is USB host support.
 With the help of TinyUSB and PIO (a unique feature of the Raspberry Pi Pico series of microcontrollers), the Fruit Jam can support a variety of USB peripherals powered by Python user code.
 This is perfect for HID-compliant devices such as Keyboard, Mice, and Gamepads, all of which we will cover in this tutorial.

-All in all, the Fruit Jam has essentially everything you need to operate as a little microcomputer reminescent of classic platforms of days past.
+All in all, the Fruit Jam has essentially everything you need to operate as a little microcomputer reminiscent of classic platforms of days past.

 ## CircuitPython